Volume Two

 "Yeah.
 Please, have a rest."

-When she saw Frank off, a line of people wishing to accept commissions formed as if they saw a good chance for it.
+As she saw Frank off, a line of people looking to accept commissions formed, as though they'd been waiting for the chance.

-She thought about it each time she saw a queue like this, but they wouldn't have to wait around like that if they'd just spaced out the time they wanted to accept something.
+She thought about it every time she saw a line like this, but they wouldn't have to wait around if they just spaced out when they came to accept their jobs.

-Maybe it was some psychological thing causing it?
+Maybe it was some kind of psychological thing?

-Having finished her reception work while thinking about trivial things like that, Ilya ate with Frank and helped him with his official duties before finally going to bed.
+After finishing her reception work while musing about such trivialities, Ilya ate with Frank, helped him with his official duties, and finally went to bed.

-A guard standing watch as gatekeeper recognized an approaching caravan.
+A guard standing watch at the gate recognized an approaching caravan.

-The leading carriage coming to a stop, a youth that had been sitting beside the coachman bowed to the guard.
+When the lead carriage came to a stop, a youth seated beside the coachman bowed to the guard.

-The gate-keeping guard grinned broadly at the charmingly smiling youth with short, red hair.
+The gatekeeper grinned broadly at the charmingly smiling youth with short red hair.

-"Long time no see, I'm here with a payload for one of the shops opening in the arena."
+"Long time no see.
+I'm here with a load for one of the shops opening in the arena."

 On the back of the registration card he presented was the expected transport commission mark.